Kipouralkis/pokemon-memorygame/README.md

-You cav access the game here: https://kipouralkis.github.io/pokemon-memorygame/
+You can access the game here: https://kipouralkis.github.io/pokemon-memorygame/